verbiscms/verbis/docs/templates/Media.md

 ## getMedia

-Gets the media item from the library.
+Get the media item from the library.

 ### Accepts: